Automattic/woocommerce-payments/readme.txt

 = 2.8.0 - 2021-xx-xx =
 * Add - Allow merchants to add additional currencies to their store, allowing a store’s customers to shop and browse in the currency of their choice.
+* Add - *Early access*: allow your store to collect payments with Giropay and Sofort.
+Enable the feature in settings!
 * Add - Use date picker for applicable dispute evidence fields.
 * Fix - Avoid crash when seeing the details of an empty deposit.
 * Fix - Disabled Payment Request Buttons when order has to be split into multiple packages because Payment Requests do not support that use case.